lhnminh/Data-Portfolio-Projects/Intern Search Statistics/README.md

 # Internship Search Statistics
-This projects looks into my personal journey as I was searching for an internship for summer 2022
+This projects looks into my personal journey as I was searching for an internship for summer 2022.
+It demonstrates how to clean data using Excel, visualizing data using Tableau, query data using SQL.

 WIP - Look at the visualization and write a story

-This repository consists of files that I used for this project
+Files

 1. Internship Search - Original.xlsx
 - Uncleaned, original excel file tracking my internship search